sourceduty/Algorithms/README.md

 #

-> Alex: "*I made this original "Table of Algorithm Types" to simply organize and structure algorithms.*"
+> Alex: "*I made this original 'Table of Algorithm Types' to simply organize and structure algorithms.*"

 #
 ### Related Links